 They will feel supported and safe if they have consistency in their lives and have caring adults and family members who will be with them through their grief journey.

-- Grief assistance services at C.S.
+- Grief support services at C.S.
 Mott Children’s Hospital

 - National Alliance for Grieving Children